pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

 Have you ever wondered which body parts we gaze upon while conversing with others?
 Where a professional basketball player looks just before passing?
 Does hand movement play a role when delivering a speech?

-Here we introduce a powerful and time-saving automation that can help answer these questions by identifying body parts of people in the scene video and recording whether they were gazed at!
+Here we introduce a powerful and time-saving automation that can help answer these questions.
+It works by identifying body parts of people in the scene video and recording whether they were gazed at!

 ::: tip
 <b>This sounds really complicated...</b><br>
 Don't worry!
-We've made this powerful tool easy-to-use, so you can get started right away – no coding required!<br>
+We've made this powerful tool easy-to-use, so you can get started right away – no coding required!
 By the end, you'll have a video like the one above, and a CSV file documenting which body parts were gazed.
 :::

+## Powered by DensePose
 <details>
-    <summary>This tool employs the powerful <b>DensePose</b> (<a href="https://ai.facebook.com/tools/detectron2/">detectron2</a>, Meta AI).
+    <summary>This tool employs <b>DensePose</b> (<a href="https://ai.facebook.com/tools/detectron2/">detectron2</a>, Meta AI).
 Click here to learn more!</summary>
 <!-- This is collapsed   -->
-<h2>What is <b>DensePose</b>?</h2><br>
     DensePose is a method for dense human pose estimation and dense human body part segmentation.
 It's based on the Mask R-CNN architecture and is trained on the COCO dataset.
 DensePose is now a part of Detectron2's framework.
 You can read all the details in their paper <a href="https://arxiv.org/abs/1802.00434">DensePose: Dense Human Pose Estimation In The Wild.</a>
 </details>
 <br>